EEN421/EEN421.github.io/_posts/2024-08-27-Push-IoCs-with-PowerShell-via-API.md

 - &#128268; Register an Application in Entra ID
 - &#x1F512; Manage Application Permissions (Principle of Least Privilege)
-- &#x1F511; Application Authentication & Authorization
+- &#x1F511; Configure Application Authentication & Authorization
 - &#128297; Build a powershell script to grab our token
 - &#128295; Build a powershell script to submit our custom IoC
 - &#128296; Run it!